-eReleases’ founder Mickie Kennedy started the company 14 years ago after working in a PR environment that was not meeting the needs of small- and medium-sized businesses and firms.
-He struck out on his own to build a company that would give smaller firms access to the newswire – with a personal touch. eReleases has grown exponentially since then and even works with big names now, but the spirit of Mickie’s original intent has not changed. eReleases delivers personal service and exceptional value to every customer, every time a release is submitted, at every price point.
+Mickie created eReleases to give small businesses access to the media and to a national newswire – all with a personal touch. eReleases has grown since then and even works with big names now, but the spirit of Mickie’s original intent has not changed. eReleases delivers personal service and exceptional value to every customer, with every press release, at every price point.

-Mickie lives in Baltimore County with his wife, son, daughter, and two feuding cats.
+Mickie lives in Baltimore County with his family and two feuding cats.
 He enjoys British science fiction and acknowledges an unhealthy addiction to diet soda.
 Mickie holds an MFA in Creative Writing with an emphasis in Poetry from George Mason University.
-He still writes poetry most Thursday nights with a group of fellow misfits in Brunswick, Maryland
+He still writes poetry most Monday nights (virtually) with a group of fellow misfits in Brunswick, Maryland.
+Mickie loves podcast interviews, having appeared as a podcast guest on several shows.

 Allison has always loved to read and knew from an early age she wanted to be a writer.
 It should’ve been clear that editing was also in her future when, at age 11, she would take a red pen to her cousin’s letters, mark all the spelling and grammatical errors, and then mail them back.
 (Sorry, Patti.)